Aub-C/docker-crushftp/README.md

 Run the container like any other, publishing ports (exposed ports listed below) as neccesary.
 Note that the default username and password are both `crushadmin`.

-Of course, you'll also need to mount volumes for the data you want to share with CrushFTP.
+Of course, you may also need to mount volumes for data you want to share with CrushFTP.
 To do this, use the `-v` parameter with `docker run`.

 ## Ports